 The best way to learn Piezography is to take a class with us at Cone Editions.
 The alternative is to research Piezography at http://piezography.com and also to download the Piezography Manual, 2016 Edition.

 Does PiezoDN support the new Epson SureColor P-series printers?

 Yes it does.
-All models are supported in both the Europe and China regional printer models.
+Many models are now supported in USA and Europe.

-North American printer models are also now supported.
 The P400, P600 require our special refillable cartridges.
 The P800 requires our special decoder board which the user must install to disable the mechanism that Epson is using to prevent use with non-Epson branded cartridges.
 The P5000 is not currently supported.
-The P6000, P7000, P8000, and P9000 are supported but InkjetMall is not selling refillable cartridges for these printers.
-Other companies are selling cartridges with replaceable chips for these printer models.
-InkjetMall is still trying to develop a more supportable solution.
+The P6000, P7000, P8000, and P9000 are supported.
+The newer SureColor printers released in 2020 are not supported yet.

 What printers does PiezoDN work on?